The Sherwin Fund

 We also have Cats Limited reusable tote bags for $3.50 and “Because cats are not small dogs” neon green t-shirts available for purchase.
 The t-shirts are currently on sale for $20, with a portion of the purchase going towards “The Sherwin Fund”.

-Limited t-shirt quantities available…We only have a few women’s v-necks available for purchase in the hospital.
-Only small or medium sizes left.
+Limited t-shirt quantities available…We only have a couple women’s small v-necks available for purchase in the hospital.
 Get them while you can!
-They make great gifts!

 Meet The Sherwin Fund Cats